1. Toolchain Overview

 # Quantization the model. `km` is the ModelConfig object defined in the previous section.

-# `fm_cut` is a optional arguments which improves the NPU efficiency but takes longer to analysis.
+# `optimize` is a optional arguments which improves the NPU efficiency but takes longer to analysis.

 # For more fine-tuning arguments, please check '4.
 Fixed-Point Model Generation'.